Tech-Stack-Nation/study-guide/contributing/Style-guide_addedums.md

   * if used, ***must*** have an readme on _why!_
 * prettier all the things.
 * eslint all the things. (we will provide some reasonable yet rigid default there)
-* I'm not sure, but perhaps demand a unit test?
+* I'm not sure, but perhaps demand at least a unit test?
 But that might scare beginners of off contributing.
 * for beginners, everything in a CLI monorepo.
 We can have multiple projects in there. (libraries/etc)
 * for experts the same, but perhaps with NX/lerna? ~~Although I do have some doubts about this. (let me explain, those things are actually tooling that has little to nothing to do with Angular, although they are related)~~